-But it looks like Krancer is eager to talk about natural gas drilling now that he’s switched to the private sector.
+But it appears Krancer is eager to talk about natural gas drilling now that he’s switched to the private sector.

-Under Krancer, right-to-know requests for inspectors’ notes about drilling-related water complaints were denied.
-Requests to speak directly to DEP field officers were denied because “they were too busy” to talk.
-Calling to DEP staffers at home for interviews was decried as “unacceptable” and “unprofessional” behavior.
+While Krancer ran the DEP, right-to-know requests for inspectors’ notes about drilling-related water complaints were denied.
+Reporters inquiries to speak directly to DEP field officers were rebuffed because “they were too busy” to talk.
+Calls to DEP staffers at home was decried as “unacceptable” and “unprofessional” behavior.

 Sometimes days would pass before requests for comments or information about drilling-related spills and accidents got answered by DEP.